 How to Hide Alopecia Areata?

 Wigs and hairpieces can help hide hair loss on the scalp due to alopecia areata.
+Additionally, hair fibres can camouflage the scalp if you have bald patches.

-You can also choose to completely shave your head.
-Or you can get a buzzcut look with scalp micropigmentation.
-You can also use hair fibres if you have patches.
+You can also choose to completely shave your head, or you can get a buzzcut look with scalp micropigmentation.
+Some people may consider wearing scarves, caps, and bandanas to help with it.

 Alopecia areata progresses quite quickly.
 Hair loss occurs suddenly, and patients develop bald patches on their scalps in a matter of weeks.